 What exactly is The Farmory?
 We’re run by a group of food-minded people bringing healthy food to the local level.
 We’re working to raise the funds to convert the old armory building at 815 Chicago Street into a self-sustaining, year-round indoor agriculture center.
-We’re partnering with some of Green Bay’s environmental and educational heavyweights, including Northeast Wisconsin Technical College (NWTC), E-Hub’s Urban Hope Entrepreneur Center, NeighborWorks Green Bay, University of Green Bay (UWGB), Forward Service Corporation, the Volunteer Center of Brown County, and UW-Milwaukee’s School of Freshwater Science.
+We’re partnering with some of Green Bay’s environmental and educational heavyweights, including Northeast Wisconsin Technical College (NWTC), E-Hub’s Urban Hope Entrepreneur Center, NeighborWorks Green Bay, University of Wisconsin-Green Bay (UWGB), Forward Service Corporation, the Volunteer Center of Brown County, and UW-Milwaukee’s School of Freshwater Science.

 We’re working closely with Will Allen from Wisconsin’s own Growing Power; a dynamic indoor growing space that’s been feeding Milwaukee and sprouting gardens all over their city.
 Although our model is a little different, we’re still growing produce using aquaponics, a method of growing food which uses water from fish tanks to fertilize plants.
 The plants soak up the fish-processed nutrients, filtering the water that returns to the fish—it’s a renewable, sustainable cycle that benefits everyone!